 These vocational opportunities allow our students to investigate in a real way the options available to them.
 They allow students to combine education at school with learning and experience in the world of work.
 This helps demonstrate to students the relevance of their school educational program.

 Interested Year 10 students are supported to pursue new apprenticeships (ASBAs- Australian School Based Apprenticeships) where appropriate and Year 9 students are supported in on-going work experience placements.
-SPICE (Students Participating in Community Enterprises) provides opportunities for students to see the world of work and link this new understanding with their school experience.
 Students also have access via interview to BISEPS (The Building Industry School Enhancement Program).
 This program is run by the Master Builders Association to support students who would like to pursue a career in the building industry.

 Year 10 students are also able to participate in CIT Central Courses where they spend one day per week attending CIT.
 These vary from hairdressing to automotive and plumbing studies.